CloudVE/cloudbridge/docs/getting_started.rst

     provider.block_store.snapshots.list()
     provider.object_store.list()

-This will demonstrate the fact the library was properly installed and your provider object is setup corectly but it is not very interesting.
-Hence, let's create a new instance we can ssh into using a key pair.
+This will demonstrate the fact that the library was properly installed and your provider object is setup correctly but it is not very interesting.
+Therefore, let's create a new instance we can ssh into using a key pair.

 Create a key pair
 -----------------
-We'll create a new key pair and save the private portion of the key to a file on disc as a read-only file.
+We'll create a new key pair and save the private portion of the key to a file on disk as a read-only file.

 .. code-block:: python